The President's Pleasure (Singapore): Underaged offenders

 In 2010, the law was amended so that offenders who were convicted of capital offences but were under 18 years old at the time of the commission of their crimes would be sentenced to life imprisonment instead of the President's Pleasure.
 They are required to serve at least 20 years before they can be reviewed for possible release.

+As a result of the amended law, 17-year-old Zin Mar Nwe, a Myanmar maid who murdered her employer's mother-in-law in June 2018, became the first person to be sentenced to life imprisonment in July 2023 (13 years after the 2010 legal reform) for committing murder while she was still a minor at the time of the offence.

 Considerations to amend TPP practice for offenders of unsound mind

 In early 2018, it was reported that there are considerations made by the Ministry of Law of Singapore to make amendments to the second form of the TPP practice, which was still in practice for offenders of unsound mind.
 There were also discussions to set a maximum detention period for such offenders and to allow regular court review of the confinement.